tellor-io/fellowship/README.md

 hardhat --network <networkName> etherscan-verify --api-key <api-key>
 ```

+#### Using the Fellowship

+The Fellowship is a completely flexible structure for providing trusted signers in any capacity.
+It can support any chain (Ethereum or not) and can be as fast needed.
+If you want to test using the Fellowship in your application, the Tellor Playground works as a testing structure for the Fellowship.
+If you are interested in using the Fellowship in production or have questions, please reach out to us at [info@tellor.io](mailto:info@tellor.io)

 #### Contributors<a name="contributors"> </a>

 This repository is maintained by the Tellor team - [www.tellor.io](https://www.tellor.io)